wrh17b/SimpleTweet/README.md

 ## Notes

-It was a busy week and I didn't get to work on it as much as I would have liked to :(
+It was a busy week and I didn't get to work on it as much as I would have liked to :( I also did not implement scrolling to the top of the RecyclerView upon addition of a new tweet, I simply did not enjoy the "feel" of it.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing